ghmoon90/pydoccap/readme.md

 step 3. pip install -r requirement --user

-step 4. run by following command on CLI
+step 4. run by following ways
- - python pybook.py
+ - python pydoccap.py in super mode
+ - run the batch file : pydoccap.bat

 Trouble Shoot!
  - if page switching is not working, use super user (administrator)